Examine global health and development policy in Geneva and investigate prominent issues dominating the international health and development arenas.

 Excursions give you the opportunity to observe and experience program themes in a field-study context.

-The program spends eight days in Morocco, primarily in the capital of Rabat, with a short excursion to a rural setting.
-During this period, you’ll study food safety, human rights, and the effects of development on Moroccan culture and politics.
+The program spends eight days in Morocco, primarily in the capital Rabat, with a short excursion to a rural setting.
+During this period, you’ll study the Moroccan health system, pan-African health and development challenges, and Moroccan culture and politics.

 The excursion allows you to compare and contrast public health systems in Morocco and in Switzerland, two very different political, cultural, and development contexts.
 You will consider the collaboration between nongovernmental organizations, international governmental organizations, and Moroccan health authorities.
 Additionally, you will examine the realities of development, the effects of international collaboration, and the impact of development policies on public health in a rural setting.

 The excursion also gives you a chance to experience Morocco’s cuisine, architecture, and Francophone culture.